chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 **Stop (14)** ![Stop](testImages/Stop_14.jpg) <br/>
 **Turn Right Ahead (33)** ![Turn Right Ahead](testImages/TurnRightAhead_33.jpg) <br/>

 Once images were selected, they were resized to 32x32 pixels and converted to the RGB colorspace.
-In general, these images should be fairly straightforward to classify as the are fairly pristine.
-That is, with the exception of the first image they are straight-on views of the road sign with very little skew, color deviations or background noise.
+In general, these images should be fairly straightforward to classify as they are fairly pristine.
+That is, with the exception of the first image they are straight-on views of the road sign with very little skew, color deviation or background noise.
 This, of course, assumes that the model has learned to ignore these factors during classification.
 The first image may be more difficult to classify as it does include background noise and shading on the sign itself.

+The code for managing the import of new images is found in the Jupyter notebook in analysis cells under the heading 'Step 3: Test a Model on New Images' and sub-heading 'Load and Output the Images'.

 #### 2. New model prediction

-The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.
+The code for classifying the new images can be found in the Jupyter notebook in analysis cells under the heading 'Step 3: Test a Model on New Images' and sub-heading 'Predict the Sign Type for Each Image'

-Here are the results of the prediction:
+The results of the prediction are as follows:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|